-Unwell students
+Unwell student

-Students who are too sick to go to school will be confined to bed in the sick bay.
+Students who are too sick to go to school will be confined to bed in the sick bay and will be excused from normal activities until they are well.
 College staff will contact you and your child's school to notify them of the absence.
-If a doctor's appointment is necessary, we can organise this for you.
+If a doctor's appointment is necessary, we will organise for this and notify you at the earliest convenience.

-For the protection of all students and staff, any child that contracts an infectious disease (e.g. COVID-19, influenza, chicken pox, measles) must return home until they are no longer contagious.
+For the protection of all students and staff, any child that contracts an infectious disease (e.g.COVID-19, chicken pox, measles) must return home until they have served the appropriate isolation period and are no longer contagious.
 If your child is not able to attend school because they are unwell, then they will be required to return home.